uscms-software-and-computing/uscms-software-and-computing.github.io/pages/docs/interns_page.md

 * Add a photo named `First-Last.jpg` or `.png` to the [assets/images/team folder](https://github.com/uscms-software-and-computing/uscms-software-and-computing.github.io/tree/master/assets/images/team).
 It should be 320x240 pixels.
 * Add a pdf of your proposal named `First-Last.pdf` to the [assets/pdfs folder](https://github.com/uscms-software-and-computing/uscms-software-and-computing.github.io/tree/master/assets/pdfs).
-* Add a "`<your github username>.md`" file to the [fellows folder in the website repository](https://github.com/uscms-software-and-computing/uscms-software-and-computing.github.io/tree/master/pages/summer_interns).
+* Add a "`<your github username>.md`" file to the [interns folder in the website repository](https://github.com/uscms-software-and-computing/uscms-software-and-computing.github.io/tree/master/pages/interns).
 Here is an example:

 *Please Note*:  In the markdown file you create, ensure you set the “active” attribute to True – (i.e.  active: True).
 Otherwise, your entry will not appear on our Fellows page.